peterkhe1999/CheatSheet/OSEP/README.md

 6. The primary DNS sends the reply to the client.
 7. The client initiates a TLS session to domain `good.com` to the CDN endpoint.
 8. The CDN endpoint serves the certificate for `good.com`.
-9. The client asks for the `cdn2222.someprovider.com resource`.
+9. The client asks for the `cdn2222.someprovider.com` resource.
 10. The CDN endpoint serves the contents of `malicious.com`.

 If we are using HTTPS and no inspection devices are present, this primarily appears to be a connection to `good.com` because of the initial DNS request and the SNI entry from the TLS Client Hello.

-Even in an environment that uses HTTPS filtering, we can use this technique in various ways, such as to **bypass DNS filters**.
+Even in an environment that uses HTTPS filtering, we can use this technique to **bypass DNS filters**.

 Some CDN providers, like Google and Amazon, will **block requests if the host in the SNI and the Host headers don't match** => Microsoft Azure.

-In summary, this allows us to fetch content from sites that might be blocked otherwise and also allows us to hide our traffic.

 ### Domain Fronting with Azure CDN